 The power setting chosen at the base turn depends on the assessment of the downwind spacing (close, correct or wide) and the proximity to 45 degrees from the threshold when starting the turn (early, correct, late).
 Commonly, 1500 RPM is used as a guide, and this is based on the correct spacing downwind and 45 degrees to the threshold.
 Any other condition will require a higher or lower power setting.
 For example, close downwind but correct at 45 degrees, try a lower power setting, say 1300 RPM.

 The turn is continued onto the reference point with an allowance for drift or until the leading edge of the wing or wing strut is parallel with the runway (allowing for drift).

 Avoid using ground features as turning reference points as this may cause difficulty for the student at an unfamiliar aerodrome.

 ➅ Base leg

-Once established on base leg additional flap is extended and the attitude adjusted to maintain the nominated approach airspeed.
+Once established on base leg, additional flap (type depending) can be extended, and the attitude adjusted to maintain the nominated approach airspeed.